-In partnership with Concern Worldwide https://www.concern.net/, Steve was responsible for pioneering the development of Community-based Management of Acute Malnutrition (CMAM) – a model of care to treat acute malnutrition (starvation) that moved away from the traditional and low coverage inpatient/hospital model, to treating people in their homes with the support of local clinics and the use of Ready-to-Use Therapeutic Foods (RUTF).
+In partnership with Concern Worldwide, Steve pioneered the development of Community-based Management of Acute Malnutrition (CMAM) – a model of care to treat acute malnutrition (starvation) that moved away from the traditional and low coverage inpatient/hospital model, to treating people in their homes with the support of local clinics and the use of Ready-to-Use Therapeutic Foods (RUTF).
 These are highly fortified nutritional pastes designed to treat starvation.

 CMAM was endorsed in 2007 by the World Health Organisation, the World Food Programme, the United Nations Children Fund and the UN Standing Committee on Nutrition as the recommended paradigm for treating starvation.
 Since then, treatment coverage has increased from around 5% to over 70%; with vastly improved cure rates and cost effectiveness; and death rates cut fivefold (Collins et al, 2006).
-The first CMAM programmes began in Malawi, Sudan and Ethiopia and they have now reached a total of 61 countries.
-In 2011, nearly 2 million children received life-saving treatment through CMAM programmes (UNICEF, 2012).
+The first CMAM programmes began in Malawi, Sudan and Ethiopia and they have now reached a total of 65 countries.
+In 2016, nearly 4 million children received life-saving treatment through CMAM programmes (UNICEF, 2017).